groth001/Capstone/README.md

 <b>Application Requirements</b>

-- Users Stories
+- User Story 1<br>
-  1. As a programmer/engineer, I want to remote access the controller to download a new program.
+  As a programmer/engineer, I want to remote access the controller to download a new program.<br>
+  Acceptance Criteria:

+- User Story 2<br>
-  2. As a programmer/engineer, I want to remote access the controller to update hardware settings.
+  As a programmer/engineer, I want to remote access the controller to update hardware settings.<br>
+  Acceptance Criteria:

+- User Story 3<br>
+  As a programmer/engineer, I want to remote access the controller to update the system time.<br>
+  Acceptance Criteria:

+- User Story 4<br>
-  3. As a maintenance technician, I want to have physical access to wire in new IO hardware.
+  As a maintenance technician, I want to have physical access to wire in new IO hardware.<br>
+  Acceptance Criteria:

+ - User Story 5<br>
-  4. As a non-technical employee, I want to want to use a touch screen to interact with the program on the controller.
+   As a non-technical employee, I want to want to use an HMI to interact with the program on the controller.<br>
-  5. TBD
+   Acceptance Criteria:

 - Use-Misuse Diagram
 https://www.lucidchart.com/invitations/accept/c0173837-b4e0-4fa4-a2eb-2afb866eff68